nushell/nushell/docs/commands/math-eval.md

-# calc
+# math eval

-calc is a command that takes a math expression from the pipeline and calculates that into a number.
+math eval is a command that takes a math expression from the pipeline and evaluates that into a number.
+It also optionally takes the math expression as an argument.

 This command supports the following operations -